Clive Woodward: Books

 Woodward released his autobiography, Winning!, in 2004.
 He writes of the triumph of England in the 2003 Rugby World Cup, the preparations and celebrations, and of his personal life, his playing and coaching career.
 In Winning!, Woodward refers to Yehuda Shinar as one of the people who helped to turn the team around and who helped them win the World Cup.
 A biography of him, Clive Woodward: the biography, written by Alison Kervin, was published six months later.

 Charity

 Woodward is an Honorary President of the Wooden Spoon Society, a children's charity that harnesses the support of the rugby world.
 Woodward played in the annual Gary Player Invitational charity golf tournament to assist golf icon Gary Player raise funds for various children's causes.

 Personal life

 Clive Woodward is married to Jayne Williams; the couple formerly ran a computer leasing business together.
 They live near Maidenhead.
+Woodward was made an Honorary Doctor of Technology (Hon DTech) by his alma mater, Loughborough University in 2004.